-Now that you know how much you want to spend on Amazon PPC, you’re ready to get started.
+Now that you know how much you want to spend on Amazon PPC and optimized your product listings, you’re ready to get started.
 To launch your first campaign, log in to Seller Central and click “Campaign Manager” under the Advertising subsection.

-From there, you will be led to the Campaign Settings page where you set your:
+From there, you’ll be led to the Campaign Settings page where you set your: